Git-David/Introducing-Idyll/Introducing Idyll.md

 `delimiter` is made of zero to sixteen repeated letters or digits.
 For example, `a`, `ddd` or `555` is valid `delimiter`, but `abc`, `27` or `@@` is not.

 As long as `)delimiter'` is not a subsequence of the character sequence, the String is well-formed.
-In the general case, if the character sequence does not contain `)'`, then `delimiter` could be empty.
+In the general cases, if the character sequence does not contain `)'`, then `delimiter` could be empty.

 Examples: